ds-horizon/delivr-documentation/dota/docs/server/installation.md

 cp .env.example .env
 ```

 Edit `.env` with your configuration.
-See [Configuration Guide](/dota/server/configuration) for detailed options.

 ### 4. Start with Docker (Recommended)